 Additionally, on both sides there were corps, brigade and regimental flags, flags for various branches of military service, etc.

-The Confederacy had several official flags during it’s lifespan.
+The Confederacy had several official flags during its lifespan.
 The first Confederate National flag resembled the U.S. flag and was called “Stars and Bars.”
 The Confederate Battle Flag was created so it would not be mistaken for the Union Flag in battle; it was used primarily by the Army of Northern Virginia.
 It has become the single most identifiable symbol of the Confederacy.
-Read more about Confederate Flags.

 Unit Flags of the Civil War

 In a number of cases, the state seal of a regiment would be embroidered or painted onto a flag.
 A unit that performed well in a battle might get permission to add the name of that battle on its flag, and veteran units might have a half-dozen or more battle names on their banners.

 A few examples of unusual flags of the Civil War include: